Prior-based Noisy Text Data Filtering: Fast and Strong Alternative For Perplexity: Preserving minority data

+Symbolic languages (e.g., codes) are a more worrisome case, as they are more different from English, and it has not been verified whether linguistic observation of natural language applies to them.
+Therefore, we conducted experiments on this extreme case (\autoref{sec:symbolic}), and empirically proved our method still generalizes to symbolic language as well.
+We can expect that it will generalize to other natural languages more similar to English.

-\subsection{Preserving minority data}
+\section{Preserving minority data}

 As data filtering removes noisy data, which is often found in outliers, it inherently risks discarding valuable minority data (e.g., a highly technical paper with rare terminology, a corpus including minority languages) as a trade-off.
 Minimizing this trade-off is the general goal of research on filtering.
+In this section, we discuss our prior-based filtering method from the view of this trade-off.

 \paragraph{This trade-off can be measured through Dolma} In our experiments on Dolma, we also observe such a trade-off.
 As shown in \autoref{tab:dolma}, Dolma consists primarily of English-based web data, with a small portion of programming language data (The Stack), and understanding this language is separately measured through ``symbolic problem-solving'' in \autoref{tab:main_exp1}.